-Brandon Cohen enters his second season as the Washington and Lee assistant baseball coach for the 2019 season.
+Brandon Cohen enters his third season as the Washington and Lee assistant baseball coach for the 2020 season.

 Cohen comes to W&L after spending the 2017 season as an assistant softball coach at Bridgewater.
 While with the Eagles, he was responsible for the team’s offense and worked with the outfield defensively.
 During the 2015-16 school year, he was an assistant coach with the James Madison University softball team.